 |8||Aldehydes, Ketones and Carboxylic acids|

 Mark distribution is the major aspect which gives you an overall idea about the weightage of each and every unit.
 Apart from this, you can also to refer Previous Years ISC Chemistry Question Papers, maximum last five years.
 By this, you get to know which question has been asked how many times, and what its marks allocations are.

-The next unit, which carries maximum marks after p-Block elements is Aldehydes, Ketones and Carboxylic acids.
+The unit which carries maximum marks is Aldehydes, Ketones and Carboxylic acids.
 This unit consists of Aldehydes and Ketones: Nomenclature, nature of carbonyl group, methods of preparation, physical and chemical properties, mechanism of nucleophilic addition, the reactivity of alpha hydrogen in aldehydes: uses.
 Carboxylic Acids: Nomenclature, acidic nature, methods of preparation, physical and chemical properties; uses.

-There are also other thirteen units apart from these three.
+There are also other eight units apart from these two.
 But these units are the one which involves higher weightage and concentration.
 Since they carry the maximum marks which signify that it consists of topics which are crucial and not avoidable.

-ICSE Class 12 Chemistry consists of 16 units, but it’s not that difficult to prepare since it involves so many interesting topics and real-life phenomenon which makes it even more readable and realistic.
+ISC Class 12 Chemistry consists of 10 units, but it’s not that difficult to prepare since it involves so many interesting topics and real-life phenomenon which makes it even more readable and realistic.
 For more information, visit BYJU’S website.